-The 515 SC03 application measures the volume, mass and energy content of steam by using single or stacked differential pressure mass flow inputs in conjunction with a temperature and/or pressure input.
+The 515 SC04 application measures the volume, mass and energy content of steam by using single or stacked differential pressure flow inputs in conjunction with temperature and pressure inputs.

 A selection of various modes makes it suitable for many steam applications.
-The instrument calculates the flow according to generic differential pressure equations and incorporates the conditions at which the flowmeter was calibrated.
+Flow is calculated according to equations for ISO 5167 or V-Cone meters and accurately accounts for thermal expansion effects.

-The instrument calculates the mass flow and energy according to the IAPWS Industrial Formulation (1997) for the thermodynamic properties of steam.
-The equations use the pressure and temperature values to determine the specific volume and the specific enthalpy.
+The energy calculations are based on the IAPWS Industrial Formulation (1997) for the thermodynamic properties of steam.
+Pressure and temperature values are used to determine the specific volume and enthalpy.
+The instrument also calculates the isentropic exponent and absolute viscosity which are required for the differential pressure flowrate calculations.
 A specific enthalpy adjustment can be used to offset any initial energy.